Thomas-Laird/Iac/README.md

 ## SimpleEC"

 The most basic provisioning of an instance in AWS.
-For future references added a few commands to add a private certificate authority into the list of trusted certificate authorities.
+For future references added a few commands to add a private certificate authority to the list of certificate authorities trusted by the new instance.

 ## KopsBootstrap